Court Rules

 When is a filing treated as filed in Southern District of Texas?

 The rule addresses filing timing, filing status, or cure windows.
-Motions for extension of discovery must be filed early enough to allow opposing counsel to respond before the discovery deadline.
+Opposed motion responses must be filed within 21 calendar days of the motion's filing date.

 When is a filing treated as filed in Southern District of Texas?